shahenalgoo/snippad/README.md

 Please refer to the Appwrite documentation for help on how to [Appwrite 0auth](https://appwrite.io/docs/client/account?sdk=web-default#accountCreateOAuth2Session).

-## Server Function(optional)
+## Server Function - Delete Trash
-You’ve reached the last step, here is how to set up the server function that deletes trash after 30 days.
+Here is how to set up the server function that deletes trash after 30 days.
 For more information, please refer to the [Appwrite Functions API](https://appwrite.io/docs/client/functions) and a tutorial about [how to get started with Appwrite functions](https://appwrite.io/docs/functions).
 \
 To get started: